-As set out in the Prospectus, DSCO has 24 months from settlement date (26-02-2018) to complete a business combination, subject to a potential one-off six-month extension approved by the Company's general meeting.
-As of year-end 2018 the Company has 14 months to realize a business combination, with a possible extension of six months.
-Therefore we expect no problems with the Company's going concern 12 months from now.
-The Company will do its utmost to realize a business combination within the coming 12-month period.
+As set out in the Prospectus, DSCO has 24 months from settlement date (26 February 2018) to complete a Business Combination, subject to a potential one-off six-month extension approved by the Company's general meeting.
+As of year-end 2019 the Company has 2 months to realize a Business Combination, with a possible extension of six months.
+Currently, DSCO has entered into a Business Combination Agreement with CM.com.
+This Business Combination Agreement is subject to final approval of the EGM on 20 February 2020.
+The Business Combination Agreement materialized after the reporting period (the full year 2019) and does not affect the financial statements.